This is the character who can, with little argument, mop the floor with just about anyone or anything.

 - Teresa is referred to as the strongest warrior of all generations.

-- Priscilla defeated Teresa and may have surpassed her, but she did it by using her Superpowered Evil Side, which Teresa never came close to tapping into herself.
+- Priscilla defeated Teresa and may have surpassed her, but she did it by using her Superpowered Evil Side and an underhanded trick to lower Teresa's guard, the former of which Teresa never came close to tapping into herself.

 - According to trainee twins, Raki is the strongest known Badass Normal, capable of fighting regular yoma with ease.